Last month was, without doubt, one of the most interesting in my professional life to date.

 - From your perspective, what are the key challenges facing talented people when it comes to influence?

-- What do you notice the most successful influencers doing, that most people are not doing?
+- What do you notice the exceptional performers doing, that most people are not doing?

 Broad questions, but that is part of the fun because it gave free reign to the individual I was talking with to go where they wanted.